 Depicts the famous 11th-century fortress and palace in the Spanish city of Granada.

 Joel Fafard is having fun with a new trio, The Georgia Fats.
 The guitar work, like the whiskey, is taken neat.

 Not typical of Calexico, this track opens with an electronic beat augmented by a jangly guitar sound before Joey Burns’ over-driven vocal drips over the mix.
 If much of Calexico’s work is cinematic in nature, this track calls to mind Fritz Lang’s post modern flourishes in a sweet, yet slightly-dystopian musical web.

-Mark Antonelli— David Jalbert, piano (French Canadian), “Russian Dance from Stravinsky’s ballet Petrouchka”
+Mark Antonelli: David Jalbert, “Russian Dance” from Stravinsky’s ballet Petrouchka

-If you know and love the singular style of Byrne’s voice and music then you’ll enjoy this first song from David’s forthcoming solo album (American Utopia).
+If you know, and love, the singular style of Byrne’s voice and music, then you’ll enjoy this first song from David’s forthcoming, solo album, American Utopia.
 Get yourselves ready!
-Not only for the new album which arrives in March but a chance to see one of the giants in contemporary music and culture when he brings his new touring show to Alberta in the Jubilee Auditoria in mid-May.
+Not only for the new album which arrives in March, but a chance to see one of the giants in contemporary music and culture.
+He brings his new touring show to Alberta at the Jubilee Auditoria in mid-May.

 A powerful song from Iskw’s 2017 release, The Fight Within.
 Informed by, and drawing from her Cree, Dene and Irish roots, this song resonates with strength and beauty.
 A healing song.